Why QA Testing is required and best Practices

 In an ideal world, the methodology would combine both automated and manual testing.
 The key is determining which type of test is most appropriate for each aspect and stage of the product’s development.

 You can cover a wide range of conditions and scenarios with manual testing.
 The feedback from the QA testers on the app’s experience and feel will be invaluable.
 Manual tests are preferred for exploratory, usability, and ad hoc testing.
 Manual tests should ideally be carried out by highly skilled and experienced testers who represent various end user-profiles and use a diverse range of devices and operating systems.
+Another best software quality assurance practice worth considering is incorporating testing into a series of short development cycles.

 Software is becoming increasingly complex, while consumer demand is increasing.
 Developers are under increasing pressure to deliver new apps and updates as quickly as possible, but thorough testing is still required to detect bugs and ensure software quality.